The Persistent Threat to Food Safety

 A Growing List of Concerns for Human Health

-Exposure to these chemicals has been linked to a growing list of health concerns, including liver damage, thyroid dysfunction, immune system suppression, and even an increased risk of certain types of cancer.
+Exposure to these chemicals has been linked to a growing list of health concerns, including liver damage, thyroid dysfunction, immune system suppression, and even an increased of certain types of cancer.
 While scientists continue to unravel the full extent of their impact, the evidence suggests that certain populations are particularly vulnerable.
 Young children and infants, with their developing bodies, are at higher risk, as are pregnant and breastfeeding women.

 The Paradox of Inertness